No description

 "type": "module",

-// "entrypoint" - custom condition; used by the bundle script to locate the source entry point
+// "entrypoint" - locates the source entry point for bundling

 // "browser" - browser bundler consumers; resolves to the bundled output

-// "import" - ESM consumers; resolves to the compiled module output
+// "import" - ESM consumers; resolves to the bundled/compiled output

 "exports": {